equinor/Dexpi2Imf/doc/id.md

 - A type of equipment (water pump).
 Called implementation in IMF
 - A physical piece of equipment.
 Usually not relevant(?), except for accounting

 A solution is to use IRIs that also include the aspect, f.ex. adding Activity/Space/Implementation to the IRI.
-However, it is not clear that even this is granular enough, as the number of objects can differ between the aspects.
+This solution is not acceptable, since many systems have objects that do not correspond to tags, or make objects before tags are decided.

-A different solution is to choose one perspective, probably activity, and let the IRI made by facility + tag represent that object, and define relations from the other objects.
+The chosen solution is to choose one perspective, probably activity, or some "tag"-perspecitve, and let the IRI made by facility + tag represent that object, and define relations between this and the other objects.
 This is an example of how that could look:

 ```turtle
 @prefix : <https://rdf.equinor.com/dexpi#> .